neithernut/dr.w.falls/doc/design/ServerClient.md

 parsed lines from the various consoles, process them and send replies.
 It will receive the `Sender` for the initial game control channel passed to the lobby and the `Receiver` for phase updates.
-Furthermore it will access the global game settings as well as the roaster initialized by the lobby control task.
+Furthermore it will access the global game settings as well as the roster initialized by the lobby control task.

 This task is also responsible for accepting connections from UNIX domain sockets.